leo-mack/union_shop/README.md

 # Union Shop - University of Portsmouth Students' Union Store

-A comprehensive Flutter e-commerce application developed as coursework for the University of Portsmouth Students' Union online store.
-This application provides a full-featured shopping experience with product browsing, cart management, personalisation services, and multiple product collections.
+A  Flutter e-commerce application developed as coursework for the University of Portsmouth Students' Union online store.
+This application provides a full on shopping experience with product browsing, cart management, personalisation services, and multiple product collections.

-## 📋 Table of Contents
+##  Table of Contents

 - [Features](#features)
 - [Project Structure](#project-structure)